 On behalf of The Law Office of Gustavo E. Frances, P.A.

-Some of the most serious crimes people can be charged with are violent crimes — particularity murder charges.
-There are different categories of murder charges including manslaughter, first degree murder and second degree murder.
+Some of the most serious crimes people can be charged with are violent crimes — particularly murder charges.
+There are different categories of murder charges including manslaughter, first-degree murder, and second-degree murder.
 While these charges are all felonies, the specific criminal punishments available will change depending on the exact murder charge.

 It is important for people facing criminal charges, like the man in this case, to understand exactly what they are being charged with.
 All felony charges will generally result in more than one year in prison if a person is found guilty; however, individual punishments will vary greatly based on the specific charges.
 One charge may have a minimum sentence of two years, for example, where another charge may have a minimum sentence of 45 years.

 By understanding exactly what people are charged with, people will be able to better prepare for their criminal defense.
 Certain criminal defenses may be available in certain situations, like self-defense, that can help to reduce or eliminate the charges.

 WTXL, “Tallahassee shooting suspect arrested in Miami,” Oct.
 4, 2013